iCodeCoolStuff/gcalendar/README.md

-  authorize       Authorizes credentials for Google Api delete          Delete events from a specific day list            List events from a file or day list-schedules  Lists all of the schedules that are currently saved save            Save a schedule of events to a file upload          Upload events from a file to a specific date
+  authorize       Authorizes credentials for Google Api delete          Delete events from a specific day list            List events from a file or day list_schedules  Lists all of the schedules that are currently saved save            Save a schedule of events to a file upload          Upload events from a file to a specific date
 ```